anthonyjoeseph/fancy-todo-mvc/article-backups/whyredux.md

 > ...Learning monads seems to have an aspect of what anthropologists call a rite of passage.

-Poor explanations - irrelevant context for monads or missing context for redux, can be used to make concepts deliberately opaque.

 The paper further posits that programming concepts ought to be thought of across three levels: 'formal', 'implementation' and 'metaphorical'.
 They discuss this in context of monadic solutions that ended up not being useful.

 > ...
 We suggest that treating monads in a more comprehensive way and considering the formal, implementation and metaphorical level could have prevented the undesirable use of monads

 > ...This is, most likely, the result of the social side of monads.
 They are a topic of interest for the community and they became a key tool of the purely functional research programme.

+While a category theoretical understanding of monads is important, it's only a part of the whole picture.
+Teaching monads with category theory is like teaching baking with organic chemistry, or like teaching react hooks with algebraic effects.
+While not incorrect, it's difficult to learn that way, and understanding it without a baseline can actually lead to the wrong usage.
+The explanation is unhelpful at best and discouraging at worst.

+Poor explanations - unimportant context for monads or missing context for redux, can be used to make concepts deliberately opaque.

 I guess this long, rambling conclusion can best be ended on this point - programming is a human endeavor, and the so-called "social side" and the history can be as important as the code itself for understanding what the hell people are talking about.